Cerro Panizos: Hydrology and human geography and history

 Several (often ephemeral) streams cut into the rocks of the shield to form a radial drainage system.
-The streams run mostly to the east; from north to south they are Rio Khuchu Mayu and the Quebradas Buenos Aires, Cienago, (Note: Could be identical with Quebrada Cienaga Grande) Paicone, Potrero, Guanapata, Pupusayo, Cusi Cusi, Cueva, Garcia and Quenoal.
+The streams run mostly to the east; from north to south they are Rio Khuchu Mayu and the Quebradas Buenos Aires, Cienago, (Note: Could be identical with Quebrada Cienaga Grande) Paicone, Potrero, Guanapata, Pupusayo, Cusi Cusi, Cueva, Garcia, and Quenoal.
 (Note: Alternative names are Khuchumayu for Rio Khuchu Mayu, Pupusayoc for Pupusayo and Quebrada de Garcia for Quebrada Garcia.)
 Most of them eventually join the San Juan de Oro River, which flows into the Atlantic Ocean.
 Panizos can be accessed through the valleys of these streams.
 Small lakes dot the southwestern sector of the shield, and there are ephemeral lakes on its southeastern side.
-The mountain Cerro San Matias borders Panizos to the north, Cerro Lipez northwest and Corutu southwest of Panizos, while the San Juan de Oro depression is east of the volcano.
+The mountain Cerro San Matias borders Panizos to the north, Cerro Lipez northwest, and Corutu southwest of Panizos, while the San Juan de Oro depression is east of the volcano.

 The region is remote and inhospitable.
-Most of the volcano is in Bolivia's Potosi Department (Sud Lipez Province), except for the southeastern quadrant which lies in Argentina's Jujuy Province (Rinconada and Santa Catalina departments).
+Most of the volcano is in Bolivia's Potosi Department (Sud Lipez Province), except for the southeastern quadrant which lies in Argentina's Jujuy Province (Rinconada and Santa Catalina Departments).
 The border between Argentina and Bolivia runs along the domes.
 The towns of Cusi Cusi and San Antonio de Esmoruca (Note: Also known as San Antonio de Esmoruco.) are southeast and north of the volcano, respectively.
 There are several archeological sites on Panizos, and a branch of the Inca road system passed over the volcano.
-Most of the central domes were first climbed in November 1939 but the volcano itself was only identified as such in 1977, thanks to images from the Landsat satellite.
+Most of the central domes were first climbed in November 1939, but the volcano itself was only identified as such in 1977, thanks to images from the Landsat satellite.

 Climate, flora and fauna

 The region is a cold, dry desert, with annual precipitation reaching 200–400 mm per year and only sparse cloud cover.
 The day-night temperature contrast is high, and most nights have frosts.
-The only vegetation consists of cushion plants, grasses and shrubs.
+The only vegetation consists of cushion plants, grasses, and shrubs.
 Wetter areas feature wetlands (such as bofedales), and there are salt flats.
-The native fauna includes guanacos, llamas, tarucas and vicuñas, and smaller animals such chinchillas, vizcachas and several mice genera.
-Local carnivores include Andean mountain cats, cougars, culpeos, Pampas cats and South American gray foxes; and Chilean, Andean, and James's flamingos, Andean geese, Darwin's rheas and ducks are among the native birds.
+The native fauna includes guanacos, llamas, tarucas, and vicuñas, and smaller animals such as chinchillas, vizcachas, and several mice genera.
+Local carnivores include Andean mountain cats, cougars, culpeos, Pampas cats, and South American gray foxes; and Chilean, Andean, and James's flamingos, Andean geese, Darwin's rheas, and ducks are among the native birds.